 - Candidates must have 6/6 eyesight and be at least 157.5 cm tall for men and 152 cm tall for women

 - Sit-ups (25 reps)

 - Ups-06 – Chin

 Related Read: Difference between a Lawyer and Advocate

 - The initial shortlisting of online applications will occur at Army Headquarters’ Recruiting Directorate, and the decision of the DG Recruiting will be final.
 No complaints will be considered in this regard

 - Those who pass the shortlisting process are eligible to take the SSB.
 There are two substages to this.
-Both stages will last four days and include a Psychological Aptitude Test, Group Test, Psychological Tests, and an Interview.
+Both stages will last four days and include a Psychological Aptitude Test, Group Test, Psychological Test, and an Interview.
 Those who meet the criteria will be physically checked at the end

 - Officers are commissioned into the Department of the Navy by the JAG

 - The eligibility requirements are identified as those of the Army

 - It is critical to passing the SSB.
 There is no written examination for SSB